KW Big Band Theory

 About the Band

 The Big Band Theory had its genesis in Kitchener-Waterloo, Ontario, without any clear idea where this project might end up.
 And… WOW! what an explosion of sound when seventeen of Kitchener-Waterloo’s (and beyond) most talented jazzers showed up for that first rehearsal in October 2011.
-BBT is now in it’s 6th season of music making with a deep repertoire of period music from the swing era (Benny Goodman and Count Basie), contemporary big band arrangements (LAs Big Phat Band), 70s horn bands (Earth, Wind and Fire, Tower of Power) and is now working on a Christmas recording to be released in 2017.
+BBT has now finished 8 seasons of music making with a deep repertoire of period music from the swing era (Benny Goodman and Count Basie), contemporary big band arrangements (LAs Big Phat Band), 70s horn bands (Earth, Wind and Fire, Tower of Power) and is now working on a Christmas recording to be released in 2018.
 The KW Big Band Theory is an exciting band to hear live.
 Come check it out, and be prepared to be blown away.

 As Ken Hadley, lead alto player says: “This band will part your hair!”